 “(C) In the case of a rehearing, a panel shall be convened consisting of the Chairperson, Vice-Chairperson, and a Commissioner or hearing examiner who was a member of the panel that heard the underlying appeal.”.

-(d) A new subsection (j) is added to read as follows:
+(d) A new subsection (k) is added to read as follows:

-“(j) For the purposes of this section, the word “member” means a Commissioner or hearing examiner.”.
+“(k) For the purposes of this section, the word “member” means a Commissioner or hearing examiner.”.

 Sec.
 2033.
 Section 406(b) of the District of Columbia Government Comprehensive Merit Personnel Act of 1978, effective March 3, 1979 (D.C.
 Law 2-139; D.C.
-Official Code § 1-604.06), is amended as follows:
+Official Code § 1-604.06(b)), is amended as follows:

 (a) Paragraph (27) is amended by striking the phrase “; and” and inserting a semicolon in its place.

-(b) Paragraph (28) is amended by striking the period at the end and inserting the phrase “; and” in its place.
+(b) Paragraph (28) is amended by striking the period at the end and inserting a semicolon in its place.

+(c) Paragraph (29) is amended by striking the period and inserting the phrase “; and” in its place.

-(c) A new paragraph (29) is added to read as follows:
+(d) A new paragraph (30) is added to read as follows:

-“(29) For the Real Property Tax Appeals Commission, the personnel authority is the Real Property Tax Appeals Commission.”.
+“(30) For the Real Property Tax Appeals Commission, the personnel authority is the Real Property Tax Appeals Commission.”.